Cajun Shrimp Pasta

 Instructions

-- 1Bring a large pot of salted water to a boil.
-Prepare pasta according to the package instructions for al dente.
+- 1Bring a large pot of salted water to a boil over high heat.
+Add the whole wheat linguine and cook according to package directions until al dente, about 8–10 minutes.
+Drain and set aside.

 Nutrition — Per Serving